Projector Resolution Guide

 What Is Resolution?

-The higher the resolution, the more pixels there are in each inch.
-Higher resolution means a higher quality or a crisper image.
-When an image has lower resolution, there are fewer pixels per inch.
-Lower resolution images not only have less clarity, but if the image is made large, like what you would see with a projector, the pixels become visible and make the image even less appealing to look at.
+Lower resolution images not only have less clarity, but if the image is made large, like what you would see with a projector, the pixels become visible and make the picture even less appealing to look at.

 A projector that has a higher resolution is able to deliver an image that has better detail.
 Resolution can be described in two different ways.
 The first way is with an acronym, including: